Situ Panchen

-Chokyi Jungne painted a series of thangkhas which descript stories of Buddha Shakyamuni.
-These thangkhas which were painted in Indian style, decorated with imitated China embroideries, were very different form the existed Gadri school in layout, outline and colors, and called the new Gadri school (Karma Gadri).
+Chokyi Jungne painted a series of thangkhas that illustrate stories of Buddha Shakyamuni.
+These thangkhas were painted in an Indian style, decorated with imitation Chinese embroidery, and were very different from the existed Gadri school in layout, outline and colors, and were thus called the new Gadri school, or Karma Gadri school.
 Chokyi Jungne also painted many other thangkhas and made many sculptures, which all enrich the Tibetan art culture.

 At the age of 30, Chokyi Jungne went to Tibet for the third time.
 He visited Tsurphu monastery for the opening of a great statue.
-Then he stayed in Tibet on pilgrimage and teaching for four years.
+Then he stayed in Tibet on pilgrimage and taught in Tibet for four years.

-In the wood mouse year, Chokyi Jungne completed the famous linguistic literature "Situ's Commentary of Tibetan Grammar".
-The grammar is still used as senior grammar in Tibet today.
+In the Wood Mouse Year, Chokyi Jungne completed the famous linguistic text, "Situ's Commentary of Tibetan Grammar".
+The grammar text is still used as a senior-level grammar text in Tibet today.

-In the wood cow year, Chokyi Jungne went to Tibet for the fourth time.
+In the Wood Cow Year, Chokyi Jungne went to Tibet for the fourth time.
 He recognized and enthroned the new Shamarpa.
 Then he visited Nepal again on pilgrimage and was highly honored there.
 Once, after a debate with Pandita Jaya Mangola of Kashmir, it was proclaimed by the local Hindus that Kenting Tai Situpa must have been blessed by the Lord Shiva, since that was the only way he could have achieved such insight and learning.

-At the age of 50, according to the Tibetan medical texts Chokyi Jungne made the famous medical pill "Moon Nectar Pill".
-In the fire mouse year, he made one kind of special pills which grew themselves more and more and spilled out of the bottle, and then the pills became all kind of Buddha.
+At the age of 50, according to the Tibetan medical texts, Chokyi Jungne made the famous medical pill called the "Moon Nectar Pill".
+In the Fire Mouse Year, he made a very special pill that spontaneously grew bigger and bigger until they spilled out of the bottle - and then the pills became all kind of Buddhas.
 Afterwards, Chokyi Jungne performed more experiments and made many special pills.
-He became a skilled physician and a master of Tibetan medicine.
-He composed and wrote some medical books, which were deemed as valuable medical guidance still now.
+He became a skilled physician of Sowa Rigpa and a master of Tibetan traditional medicine.
+He composed and wrote medical texts that are still consulted for their valuable medical guidance.

-At the age of 60, The Kenting Tai Situpa visited Jangsadam, south of China, for the second time.
-In there, he lightened the lamp of Buddha Dharma, rebuilt thirteen monasteries of Kagyu school.
-In the same period of time, he translated many texts from Sanskrit, including prayers to Bodhisattva Tara.
+At the age of 60, The Kenting Tai Situ visited Jangsadam, south of China, for the second time.
+There, he lit the lamp of the Buddha Dharma, and rebuilt thirteen monasteries of the Kagyu school.
+In the same period, he translated many texts from Sanskrit, including prayers to the Bodhisattva Tara.
 He also visited China at the invitation of the Qianlong Emperor (1735-1796) and was highly honored.